sandia-proj/SETGen/help/MANUAL.md

-# Minimega Wrapper Manual
+# SETGen Manual

-### Last Updated: 4th August 2020
+### Last Updated: 15th August 2020
 ---

-Minimega Wrapper is an all-in-one script that provides the ability to control Minimega VMs, generate traffic within and between VM(s) using the Network Wrapper etc.
+SETGen is an all-in-one script that provides the ability to control Minimega VMs, generate system events in VM(s), generate both intra and inter-VM network traffic, etc.

 As of now, Ubuntu is the only supported operating system.